IngSystemCix/Guia_JSF/component.md

-# Crear componentes en JSF
+# Creating components in JSF

 > We need to create a file called `head.xhtml` in order to create this component and include it in `index.xhtml`